-As of June 30, 2024, CPL had a short-term line of credit with mBank S.A. ("mBank") used to finance current operations.
-The line of credit bears an interest rate of overnight WIBOR plus 2.00% with a borrowing capacity of PLN 5.0 million.
-As of June 30, 2024, the credit facility had no outstanding balance and PLN 5.0 million (\$1.2 million based on the exchange rate in effect on June 30, 2024) was available for additional borrowing.
+As of September 30, 2024, CPL had a short-term line of credit with mBank S.A. ("mBank") used to finance current operations.
+The line of credit was amended in September 2024 to temporarily increase the borrowing capacity from PLN 5.0 million to PLN 15.0 million through June 2, 2025.
+The line of credit bears an interest rate of overnight WIBOR plus 2.00% and is available through June 2026.
+As of September 30, 2024, the credit facility had no outstanding balance and PLN 15.0 million (\$3.9 million based on the exchange rate in effect on September 30, 2024) was available for additional borrowing.
 The credit agreement is secured by a building owned by CPL in Warsaw.
 The credit facility contains a number of covenants applicable to CPL, including covenants that require CPL to maintain certain liquidity and liability to asset ratios.
-The line of credit was amended in May 2024 to extend the line of credit through June 3, 2026.

-Under Polish gaming law, CPL is required to maintain PLN 4.8 million in the form of deposits or bank guarantees for payment of casino jackpots and gaming tax obligations. mBank issued guarantees to CPL for this purpose totaling PLN 4.8 million (\$1.2 million based on the exchange rate in effect on June 30, 2024).
-The mBank guarantees are secured by land owned by CPL in Kolbaskowo, Poland as well as a deposit of PLN 1.7 million (\$0.4 million based on the exchange rate in effect on June 30, 2024) with mBank and will terminate in January 2031 and September 2030, respectively.
+Under Polish gaming law, CPL is required to maintain PLN 4.8 million in the form of deposits or bank guarantees for payment of casino jackpots and gaming tax obligations. mBank issued guarantees to CPL for this purpose totaling PLN 4.8 million (\$1.3 million based on the exchange rate in effect on September 30, 2024).
+The mBank guarantees are secured by land owned by CPL in Kolbaskowo, Poland as well as a deposit of PLN 1.7 million (\$0.4 million based on the exchange rate in effect on September 30, 2024) with mBank and will terminate in January 2031 and September 2030, respectively.
 CPL also is required to maintain deposits or provide bank guarantees for payment of additional prizes and giveaways at the casinos.
 The amount of these deposits varies depending on the value of the prizes.
-CPL maintained PLN 0.7 million (\$0.2 million based on the exchange rate in effect on June 30, 2024) in deposits for this purpose as of June 30, 2024.
+CPL maintained PLN 1.0 million (\$0.3 million based on the exchange rate in effect on September 30, 2024) in deposits for this purpose as of September 30, 2024.
 These deposits are included in deposits and other on the Company's condensed consolidated balance sheets.